shivdattaredekar/AudioClassifiaction/README.md

 ## Features

 - **Data Preprocessing:** Audio samples are preprocessed to extract relevant features.
-- **Model Training:** Various machine learning models are trained on the preprocessed data.
+- **Model Training:** ANN models are trained on the preprocessed data.
 - **Evaluation:** The performance of each model is evaluated using appropriate metrics.
 - **Deployment:** A trained model is deployed for real-time classification of audio samples.